CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/data/execute-command/execute-command-block.md

 ### Selecting Rows

-This example will select all rows and columns from a connected SQL Server data source, saving the rows to the [Result][Result Property].
+This example will select all rows and columns from a connected SQL Server data source which have an Id less than 3, saving the rows to the [Result][Result Property].

 A [QueryCommand][Command Types QueryCommand] is used throughout this example to select data from the data source, however, both an [AnyCommand][Command Types AnyCommand] or [AnyCommands][Command Types AnyCommands] could also be used to the same effect.